petrbouchal/statnipokladna/cran-comments.md

+## Resubmission

-This is my first submission and the first submission of this package.
+This is a resubmission following a first submission for this packages.

+Corrections made:

+- database URL added to Description field in DESCRIPTION
+- added protocol to one URL in README.md
+- added full URLs to 3 links in README.md
+- added one full-URL link to file reference in README.md (CONTRIBUTING.md)

 ## Test environments